Own-Data-Privateer/hoardy-web/tool/README.md

   : only import reqres which match any of these expressions
   - `--and EXPR`
   : only import reqres which match all of these expressions

+- file outputs:
+  - `-t DESTINATION, --to DESTINATION`
+  : destination directory
+  - `-o FORMAT, --output FORMAT`
+  : format describing generated output paths, an alias name or "format:" followed by a custom pythonic %-substitution string; same expression format as `wrrarms organize --output` (which see); default: default

 - new `--output`s printing:
   - `--no-print`